-It’s one thing to understand the broader demographics of the market your dealership is operating in, but you also need to fully grasp who the majority of your customers are.
-Are your customers more often blue collar or white collar?
+It’s one thing to understand the broader demographics of your dealership’s market, but you must also grasp who most of your customers are.
+Are your customers more often blue-collar or white-collar?
 Single people or families?
 Younger buyers or older?

 5. Learn which forms of advertising work for you

 Advertising is essential, but don’t keep doing what you’ve always done just because it’s easy.
 Look at any and all current advertising efforts you have going on—TV, radio, print ads, pay-per-click advertising, Facebook ads—and see if you’re getting a decent return on your investment.
-Do you spend thousands of dollars on print ads every month, but no one comes in to redeem your coupons or ask about offers you’ve advertised?
+Do you spend thousands of dollars on monthly print ads, but no one comes in to redeem your coupons or ask about offers you’ve advertised?
 It may be time to redirect your dollars to other forms of advertising.

 6. Monitor sales rep performance